mucsci-students/2022sp-420-TemporaryGroup/README.md

-Welcome to Temporary's group UML Editor.
+Welcome to the TemporaryGroup UML Editor.

 To be able to run the program, please follow these steps.